 Mass actions for writings.
 You may want to do some operations on several writings at a time, such as hiding parts of a writing that are not needed (e.g. ingress), replacing odd-looking quotes with more common ones, or styling multiple writings to look similar.
 Doing these things one by one would be quite a clunky job.
 Other benefits include the ability to see the dates of all the writings in a work at once, and if needed, change them.
 From the image you might guess that changes can only be made to a collection of writings at a time, but it should be mentioned here that holding down the Ctrl key while selecting a collection of writings from the menu does not replace the previous listing, but adds them to the list.
 The header fields in the table can used for sorting in a predictable way.

-Searching for writings.
+Searching for writings and image containers.
 After you have written enough and/or have not written for a long time, the search functionality can be useful to find your writings.
 The occurrence of a search term is highlighted in both the headings and the body text of search results.
 Around the occurrence of the search term, some text from related writing is shown before and after it.
+The writings that appear in the search results are linked primarily to the text editing view.
+If a writing has been published, a link to it will also be available.
+These links can also be useful when making redirectlink or internallink writings.
 In this view, you can initialise a search by adding the parameter "seachquery" to the url and giving it a search criterion.
-If the search criterion begins with "author:", it is assumed that the text following it refers to an authorid (these are created in the Authors section of the user preferences).
+If the search criterion begins with "author:", it is assumed that the text following it refers to an authorid.
+These are created in the Authors section of the user preferences, which is an experimental feature.
+Writing finding groups are another experimental feature.
+They are first created in a separate view and can then be selected to list preselected writings in a project-independent way.
+Searchability (with another button) of the names of the image containers may become useful when there are already several dozens of image containers.
+It is also possible to search for the names of adequates, and separately for the adequate items.

 The front page of a work is a kind of introduction or content listing about what the work contains, and when you change the type of content list, it is this front page that changes most in the work.
 There are other alternatives to the book-like table of contents, including the "presentation page", which can contain sets of writings arranged in different ways, and a "blog-like", which presumably means a blog-like presentation, where the layout can be adjusted in some way.